jphill01/HACSim.R/README.md

 Molecular loci besides DNA barcode genes (5'-COI, rbcL/matK, ITS regions) can be used with HACSim (*e.g.*, cyt*b*).
 As well, sequence databases other than BOLD can be targeted.

-HACSim comprises four main functions:
+HACSim comprises three main functions:

 > HACHypothetical()

 > HACReal()

-> HAC.sim()

 > HAC.simrep().

-Function arguments to HAC.sim() are as follows:
+Function arguments to HAC.sim() are passed from either HACHypothetical() or HACReal() as follows:

 * **N** = Number of observed individuals (DNA sequences) of a given species